Highly performative computing

 I’m told the experience of HPC on campus is different for, e.g. physicists, who are working on a software stack co-evolved over decades with HPC clusters, and start from different preconceptions about what computers do.
 For us machine-learning types, though, the usual scenario is as follows (and I have been on-boarded 4 times to different clusters with similar pain points by now):

 Our cluster uses some job manager pre-dating many modern trends in cloud computing, including the word cloud applied to computing.
 Perhaps the cluster is based upon Platform LSF, Torque or slurm.
 Typically I don’t care about the details of this, since I have a vague suspicion that the entire world of traditional HPC is asymptotically approaching 0% market share as measured by share of jobs and the main question is merely if that approach is fast enough to save me.
-All I know is that my fancy-pants modern cloud-kubernetes-containerized-apache-spark-hogwild-SGD project leveraging some disreputable stuff I found on github, that will not run here in the manner that Google intended.
+All I know is that my fancy-pants modern cloud-kubernetes-containerized-apache-spark-hogwild-SGD project leveraging some disreputable stuff I found on GitHub, that will not run here in the manner that Google intended.
 And that if I try to ask for containerization the system responds with the error:

 >>> GET OFF MY LAWN

-We generally need to work in these environments because typical institutions prefers the
+We generally need to work in these environments because typical institutions prefer the

 UPDATE: I am no longer a grad student.
 I work at CSIRO’s Data61, where we have HPC resources in an intermediate state: some containerization, some cloud and much SLURM.